Are we here to work or make friends?

 Beyond that, a great resource comes from GitLab.
 They’re an all-remote company that is pioneering many of remote work’s best practices.
 Their leadership is encouraged to create space for informal communication with their teams.
 That can range from small commitments like using emojis or dedicating time at the beginning of Zoom calls to ice breakers, to more involved efforts like social calls, game nights, and co-working calls.
 GitLab’s employee handbook is public and has a whole section filled with creative way to encourage informal communication.

-Helping cultivate happier, healthier, higher performing remote teams is our reason for being.
-We built Hello as a way to helps teams use onboarding as springboard into the trust-based friendships that remote teams need to thrive.
-And we’ve got more exciting experiments coming in this space soon.
+Helping cultivate happier, healthier, higher performing remote teams (and communities!) is our reason for being.
+We’ve got more exciting experiments coming in this space soon.
 Follow us on Twitter to keep up with the latest!

 The Frond Team